-After inserting a table on your PowerPoint slide, the very next task you would want to do is to fill the cells with required content.
-There are plenty of ways in which you can do that.
-In this tutorial, we will explore these ways, and also explore how you can navigate from cell to cell in a table.
+After inserting a blank table on your PowerPoint slide, the very next task you would want to do is to fill empty cells with required content.
+There are plenty of ways to do so.
+In this tutorial, we will explore these ways.

 - You can use the Up, Down, Left, and Right arrow keys to move between table cells.

-- When you have selected the last cell in a row (which is not the last row), pressing the Tab key will take you to the first cell in the next row.
+- When you have selected the last cell in a row (which is not within the last row of the table), pressing the Tab key will take you to the first cell in the next row.

-- If you press the Tab key being at the cell positioned at the bottom-right corner (last row, last cell) in the table, you will end up adding a new row to your table.
+- If you press the Tab key while the active cell is the last cell at the bottom-right corner (last row, last cell) in the table, you will end up adding a new row to your table.

-Now, let us explore the ways to populate the table cells with content:
+Next, let us explore ways to populate table cells with content:

-Figure 1: Click within the Table cell to bring up the insertion point
+Figure 1: Click inside the table cell to establish the insertion point

-- Take the entire content from the Table created outside PowerPoint and use it into PowerPoint Table:
+3. Take entire content from the table created outside PowerPoint and use as a PowerPoint table